peterv-bentley/evo-data-converters/packages/duf/README.md

 in, the user can select an organisation, an Evo hub, and a workspace.

 Choose the DUF file you want to publish.
 Choose an EPSG code to use for the Coordinate Reference System.
 You can also specify tags to add to the created geoscience objects.
+The flag `combine_objects_in_layers` can be specified `True` to cause the convert to attempt to combine objects of the same type found in the same layer.
+For example, where a layer in the file contains only `Polyface` objects, these can all be published as parts on a single Evo triangle-mesh object.
+Where a layer contains a mix of object types, or a single type, but the Evo type the objects map to does not support multiple parts, the objects will be published as separate Evo objects.

-Then call `convert_duf`, passing it the DUF file path, EPSG code, the workspace metadata or service manager widget, the tags, and finally a path you want the published objects to appear under in your workspace.
+Then call `convert_duf`, passing it the DUF file path, EPSG code, the workspace metadata or service manager widget, the tags, optionally the flag `combine_objects_in_layers`, and finally a path you want the published objects to appear under in your workspace.

 **Note:** Some geometry types are not yet supported.
 A warning will be shown for each element that could not be converted.